-Global public debt is expected to reach its highest recorded level (above 100 percent of global GDP and higher than the post-World War II peaks) partly driven by the massive fiscal response to the Covid-19 pandemic and its economic fallout (13 percent of GDP globally).
+Global public debt is expected to reach its highest recorded level (about 100 percent of global GDP and higher than the post-World War II peaks) partly driven by the massive fiscal response to the Covid-19 pandemic (9.2 percent of 2020 GDP in additional spending and foregone revenue globally as of April 2021).
 At the same time, the 10-year government bond yields are at their historical lows and negative in several advanced economies (Figure 7).
-To the extent that borrowing costs are projected to stay at low levels, they make it easier to service public debt.
+To the extent that borrowing costs stay at low levels, they make it easier to service public debt.
 Figure 8 reports the results of our counterfactual exercise for long-term interest rates between 2020Q1 and 2021Q4.
-For advanced economies (especially those that are perceived to be safe havens), long-term interest rates are expected to fall even below their pre-Covid levels as the crisis raises precautionary savings and dampens investment demand.
+For advanced economies (especially those that are perceived to be safe havens), long-term interest rates are estimated to temporarily fall even below their pre-Covid levels as the crisis raises precautionary savings and dampens investment demand.
 However, the same cannot be said about emerging market economies where borrowing rates can increase rapidly as shown by the upper range of our counterfactual exercise in Figure 8.
-Among safe havens, Japan appears to be an exception partly driven by Bank of Japan's policy of yield-curve control.
+Among safe havens, Japan appears to be an exception possibly driven by Bank of Japan's policy of yield-curve control.